A cystic fibrosis, fragile X syndrome and spinal muscular atrophy screening test.

 What sample is required for testing?

-A small 4ml blood sample (EDTA tube), regardless of whether one or all three tests are requested.
+A small 4ml blood sample, regardless of whether one or all three tests are requested.
 Alternatively, these tests may be performed using a cheek swab.

 How long does testing take?

 Results will be available, via your doctor, within 7-10 business days of your sample being received in the laboratory.